Agile-Fleet-Management/Municipality_Fleet_Management/README.md

     docker-compose up
     ```

     This command starts the necessary services defined in your `docker-compose.yml`.
-It typically includes the web application and the PostgreSQL database service.
+It includes the backend application and the PostgreSQL database service.